 - Boston Legal: The town of Concord, Massachusetts tried to secede from the United States in one episode, citing reasons involving disagreement with the government's current policy.
 Judge Brown threw it out as ridiculous.

 - Jericho: Has two federal governments by Season 2 in the wake of a Cosy Catastrophe; the larger of the two's flag is at the top of this article.
-It is the Allied States of America, a corporate dictatorship (at least some of whose leaders were behind the catastrophe) which rules the states west of the Mississippi (except Texas) and has its capital in Cheyenne, Wyoming.
-The other is what's left of the federal government, with its capital in Columbus, Ohio (notably the city Hawkings was supposed to deliver his bomb to).
+It is the Allied States of America, a corporate dictatorship ( at least some of whose leaders were behind the catastrophe) which rules the states west of the Mississippi (except Texas) and has its capital in Cheyenne, Wyoming.
+The other is what's left of the legitimate federal government, with its capital in Columbus, Ohio (notably the city Hawkins was supposed to deliver his bomb to).
 Off on its own, able to tip the balance, is the fully independent Republic of Texas.
-Season 1 makes a mention of six federal governments, and briefly shows a map with Sacramento, California; Cheyenne, Wyoming; San Antonio, Texas; Cleveland, Ohio; Albany, New York; and Montgomery, Alabama marked as capitals.
-There is also mention of a senator from Oregon making a claim to the presidency.
+Season 1 makes a mention of six federal governments, and briefly shows a map with Sacramento, California; Cheyenne, Wyoming; San Antonio, Texas; Columbus, Ohio; Albany, New York; and Montgomery, Alabama marked as capitals.
+There is also mention of a Senator from Oregon and a Senator from Alabama making claims to the Presidency.
 By season 2, though, this has been narrowed down to the above two governments and the Republic of Texas.

 - This map (first shown in episode 5) shows how the United States (and to a lesser extent Canada and Mexico) have been broken up.
 For those who can't read the map.
 Note that since some of these nations extend into Canada and/or Mexico this trope is combined with Expanded States of America:

 - The Monroe Republic: New England, the Mid-Atlantic and Great Lakes areas as well as the Canadian Maritime Provinces and Quebec south of the St. Lawrence River